nayaba/marketplace-app/update-listing/README.md

 This allows the form to submit a PUT request via the `method-override` middleware already set up in `server.js`.

+> 🧠 HTML forms only support GET and POST — `method-override` lets us simulate PUT and DELETE.

 ---

 ## 3. Test It